-WebVOWL is a web application for the user-oriented visualization of ontologies.
+WebVOWL is a web application for the interactive visualization of ontologies.
 It implements the Visual Notation for OWL Ontologies (VOWL) by providing graphical depictions for elements of the Web Ontology Language (OWL) that are combined to a force-directed graph layout representing the ontology.
 Interaction techniques allow to explore the ontology and to customize the visualization.
 The VOWL visualizations are automatically generated from JSON files into which the ontologies need to be converted.
 A Java-based OWL2VOWL converter is provided along with WebVOWL.

-Note that converted ontologies are not saved or cached on the server (only the IRIs are logged for development and debugging purposes).
+Note that converted ontologies are not saved or cached on the server.
 However, they are cached in the web browser to allow for a more fluent interaction.
 If you want to convert a custom ontology another time, simply hit the reload button of your web browser.